wilberforce001/Appointment-management-system/README.md

 ***db.users.find({ email: null })***: verify that no documents with null values in fields like email are left in your collection.
 ***db.users.deleteMany({ email: null })***: clean up any documents with `null` values for required fields.

+**Admin Dashboard**
+Updated User.js to include role attributes, updated the registration endpoint to allow role setting in user registration and updated login component to handle and update route guards accordingly.